-AH describes how navigation is associated with a person in a particular situation, with particular needs, seeking the resources to meet those needs. (diagram)
+AH describes how navigation means being involved as a human being in a particular situation, with particular needs, seeking the resources to meet those needs. (diagram)

 We can build better ecosystems by understanding what those situations are, what the needs are, and what resources should be available.